SamyuthaPotharaju/Flixster/README.md

 # Project 2 - Flixster

-Submitted by: Samyutha Potharaju
+Samyutha Potharaju
 Flixster is a movie browsing app that displays movie data.

-Time spent: 5 hours spent in total

-## Required Features
+## Features

-The following **required** functionality is completed:

-- [X] Users are able to see a customized app icon and launch screen
+- Users are able to see a customized app icon and launch screen
-- [X] Your app should work for any screen size and orientation using AutoLayout constraints
+- Your app should work for any screen size and orientation using AutoLayout constraints
-  - [X] Mark here if you will demostrate auto layout implemention as horizontal rotation
-- [X] Displays at least 5 different movies in a table view
+- Displays at least 5 different movies in a table view
-- [X] Can tap into detail view of movie with a full description, backdrop image, and title
+- Can tap into detail view of movie with a full description, backdrop image, and title

-The following **optional** features are implemented:

-- [ ] Unique UI changes, such as background, font/color changes, etc.
-- [ ] User implements a collection view
-- [ ] User implemenets tab bar controller with at least two screens

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough